-The Honors Program offers academically talented day program students seeking bachelor's degrees the opportunity to explore challenging and stimulating courses.
-Eligible applicants must have taken a college prep curriculum, maintained a grade point average of 3.50 or higher, and placed in the top 20 percent of their high school graduating class.
+The Honors Program offers opportunities to academically talented day program students seeking bachelor's degrees to explore challenging and stimulating courses.
+Students are invited to apply during the Admissions process if they have taken a college prep curriculum, maintained a grade point average of 3.50 or higher, and placed in the top 20 percent of their high school graduating class.